nt-phd/printable-vesa-stand/README.md

 ![Articulated Parallelogram Mechanism](images/articulated-parallelogram.png)

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
 The author does not assume any responsibility for damages to property or persons.

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request with your improvements or bug fixes.